Video project tips - iPad

 Typically, websites (e.g. Jamendo and Wikimedia Commons) that give you permission to use their media provide download options or buttons.
 If you are using iPad OS 13 or later, you can use the standard Safari app and save the downloaded audio or video to the Files app.
 You can then pull it into iMovie via Files.

 How to do I add an MP3 from the online free music service Jamendo to iMovie on the iPad using the Documents app?

 Using only an iPad, you can download free music as an MP3 from Jamendo.com and add it to an iPad iMovie project.
 The free app Documents by Readdle is required and can also be used to accomplish this for other sites that allow MP3 downloads such as Incompetech.

-- Find a song by using the search tool to browse by genre, mood, or instruments.
-For example, enter #instrumental in the search box.
+Find a song by using the search tool to browse by genre, mood, or instruments.
+For example, tap the #instrumental button.

-- After iMove opens, select the iMovie project you are working on.
-The MP3 song will be added to the timeline and be available under Audio - Imported if you need to add it elsewhere.
+After iMove opens, select the iMovie project you are working on.
+The MP3 song will be added to the timeline and be available under Audio > My Music > Imported if you need to add it elsewhere.

 How do I get video or MP3 audio files from a computer to my iPad?

 Try uploading them from your computer to your D-E Google Drive account, which has unlimited storage space.
 Then, on your iPad use Open In from the Google Drive iPad app to open the video into a different app such as iMovie or Explain Everything.

 Copyright and Fair Use of Digital Media from Others